 This is a horrifying story about the three girls kidnapped, imprisoned, and abused in a house for many years by Ariel Castro and how they miraculously managed to escape alive.
 You can’t help but remember this is a true story about real girls who went through the worst imaginable and came out the other side alive somehow.

 This book covers everything from Castro’s past and family to each girl’s life.
-It’s a well-written account of what went on, and it has a happy ending, which is unusual for a true-crime book.
-So we get to see the crimes of the Long Island serial killer, who is still yet to be apprehended.
-The way this is written is gripping to the point where you forget this is a non-fiction book.
+It’s a well-written account of what happened and has a happy ending, which is unusual for a true-crime book.
+So we get to see the crimes of the Long Island serial killer, who has yet to be apprehended.
+The way this is written is gripping to the point where you forget this is a nonfiction book.
 If you are a fan of If You Tell, you must try it.

 Author: John Glatt